amit-upadhyay-IT/crypt-git/README.md

 ```
 NOTE: cg is abbreviation for crypt-git

-When you perform `cg decrypt`, the encrypted file are being decrypted on your local machine.
+When you perform `cg decrypt`, the encrypted file gets decrypted on your local machine.

 Cool right?